-- Demolition of an outbuilding located at the northwest corner of the property due to deterioration; - Replacement of a fence on the northwest side of the property. - Request to install a three foot tall fence on the south side of the home. - Request to return the front porch to an open area by removing two vertical frames and doorway frames.
+- Demolition of an outbuilding located at the northwest corner of the property due to deterioration; - Replacement of a fence on the northwest side of the property. - Request to install a three foot tall fence on the south side of the home. - Request to return the front porch to an open air porch. - Request to add pea gravel to the front and side yards.

-Staff finds that with the incorporation of conditions of approval, the applicant's proposal to remove the outbuilding and for fencing can be consistent with Carson City Development Standards, Division 5 (Historic District) for the applicable sections outlined below:
+Staff finds that with the incorporation of conditions of approval, the applicant's proposal to remove the outbuilding, modify the porch, install fencing, and install pea gravel can be consistent with Carson City Development Standards, Division 5 (Historic District) for the applicable sections outlined below: